Azure Synapse Analytics

 FieldTypeRequiredDescription

-databasestringYesThe target database name (typically the same as the SQL pool name).
+databasestringYesThe target database / SQL pool name.

 schema_namestringYesThe schema to write to.
 Defaults to dbo.